Artlands/InplaceAI/README.md

 # InplaceAI

-InplaceAI is a macOS menu bar assistant that rewrites the text you have selected in any app using OpenAI.
+InplaceAI is a macOS menu bar assistant that rewrites the text you have selected in any app using LLM.
 Trigger it with `⌥⇧R` (or the menu bar command) and it captures the selected text through the Accessibility API, sends it to the configured model, then shows an inline bubble with the suggested rewrite so you can accept it in-place.

 ## Highlights
 - **System-wide**: works in any text field that exposes accessibility text (Mail, Notes, Outlook, etc.).